How to beat out Starbucks - Three steps to set yourself apart from your competitor

 By making a connection with your customers, you’ll build loyal regulars that will love to come again AND tell their friends, too.

 It still isn’t easy having a Starbucks down the street – people know and will always appreciate what they get when going there.
-And, especially if you’re new to the local coffee market, you may find it hard to get attention among all the generic cafes.
+Especially if you’re new to the local coffee market, you may find it hard to get attention among all the generic cafes.
 But with these three steps, you’re able to find something to stand for that your competitor can’t.

 What’s your approach to set yourself apart from your competitor?
 Write in the comments below!